Skip to main content

 The Full Implementation (Where the Magic Happens)

-Plot twist: you've already seen the spoiler.
-It's bullet #2 from the TL;DR. Grab the source from AbstractEntity on GitHub, drop it into your project, have your entities extend it, and go enjoy a coffee.
+You've already seen the spoiler.
+It's bullet #2 from the TL;DR. Grab the source from:

 "Why is equals()/hashCode() declared final?
 Are you trying to cage me?" (yes)